CommonRaven/Spain-Trip/diary.md

 Ilai & I split from my parents who then took a cab back home, and went to visit the `Museo Nacional Centro de Arte Reina Sofía`.
 The musem is brilliantly curated to.lead even an unexperienced viewer in a coherent and evolving path.
 We enjoyed it very much, and had the pleasure of observing original Dali pieces, multiple Picasso including the `Guernica`, and Man Ray's `Indestructible Object`.

-After the visit, we walked back to the Apartment, to find a dinner including local vegetables, Manchego cheese, Jamon, Mortadella, and fresh bread & butter.
+After the visit, we walked back to the Apartment, to find a dinner including local vegetables, Manchego cheese, Jamon, Mortadella, and fresh bread & butter, and a bottle of Ribera del Duero (which was,a great Tempranillo for just 7.5€) was airing on the table.

-We played music and prepared for tomorrow.
+We played music, had a terrible desert named <> and prepared for tomorrow.
+The desert had 4 variants, one of which was a bad Marzipan (which is odd, it should be better, as we are near Toledo), the second had the taste of crude oil and the texture of dust, and the third had the texture of glass shards and the taste of nothing.
+I didn't bother with the last.

 * `17.75km` walked (24K Steps!)
 * `1` Geocache Found